 The figures translate into poor performance, decreased customer satisfaction, decreased sales and increased costs of inventory warehousing and inventory spoilage.
 Basically there are two really simple outcomes:

-Either way, one thing is for sure: Inventory Distortion leads to poor retail performance.
+Either way, one thing is for sure: Inventory Distortion leads to poor commerce performance.